learning-zone/react-basics/README.md

 ## Q. ***What are the benefits of new JSX transform?***

+The React 17 release provides support for a new version of the JSX transform.
 There are three major benefits of new JSX transform,

 * It enables you to use JSX without having to import React.
 * The compiled output relatively improves the bundle size.